bodo-hugo-barwich/hash-lists/README.md

 # Implementation
 The Hash Lists are implemented as 2 Dynamic Arrays which are the Bucket and the List of Buckets.
-As Hash Function I decided to use the sdbm / ndbm Algorythmn
+As Hash Function I decided to use the sdbm / ndbm Algorithm

 # Motivation
 Using the FCL Data Types`TFPObjectHashTable` and `TFPStringHashTable` the performance of the Application dropped drastically.